 Three core metadata files are also distributed via updateMaster:

 The script checkMetadata.py can be set up as a cron job to monitor whether all Madrigal sites have these three up-to-date metadata files.
-The sites need to be running Madrigal 2.5 or greater in order to have automatic update of these files.
 This script is located in Subversion under OpenMadrigalSVN/trunk/madroot/source/madpy/scripts/bin.

 Finally, this capability requires that the cedar app compareToArchive.py be installed on the Cedar server at url http://cedar.openmadrigal.org/compareToArchive.py.
 This django app can be found in Subversion under OpenMadrigalSVN/trunk/madroot/source/madpy/djangoMad/apps/cedar.

 The latest version of the crontab.txt file used by midasop on the Madrigal machine at Haystack (which includes both the CEDAR and the Millstone Madrigal installations) can be found in Subversion under MillstoneSVN/instruments/millstone_uhf_radar/millstone_madrigal/trunk/OpenMadrigal/crontab.txt.
 All scripts in this crontab are in Subversion in the OpenMadrigal repository.
 This script includes both administrative jobs (such as updateMaster, import_madrigal.py, etc) and jobs that automatically load data into the CEDAR Madrigal site from instrument PI's who do not run their own local Madrigal sites.